the-magnificents/04-02-2021-Carpentry-for-HGIS/_sources/00_Lesson_prep/01_Prep.md

 - (Mac users) Download and install Git for Mac following the instructions [here](https://carpentries.github.io/workshop-template/#git)
 - Download and install Anaconda (an all-in-one installer for Python and Jupyter notebooks which we will be using throughout the workshop) following the instructions [here](https://carpentries.github.io/workshop-template/#python)
 - Download and install QGIS (free, open-source GIS program) [here](https://www.qgis.org/en/site/)
-- Download the pre-workshop folder containing data and scripts we will be using from the link we provided and save it to your Desktop with the same name.
+- Download the [workshop folder containing data and scripts](https://github.com/aecryan/py_workshop_2021/archive/master.zip) we will be using from the link we provided and save it to your Desktop with the same name.

 If you have any questions about these steps before the workshop, please reach out to Ashley (a.e.cryan@tudelft.nl) and Jose (j.c.urrallanusa@tudelft.nl) before we get started!

-## Day 1
-### Learning objectives
-#### Understand:
-- Basic and important elements of the Python ecosystem including Anaconda and Jupyter Lab
-- How to begin learning to code in Python

-#### Practice:
-- Using command line interfaces (CLIs) (Unix shell, Terminal) to navigate files and folders and write Bash commands

-## Day 2
-### Learning objectives
-### Understand:
-- Basic concepts of object oriented programming
-- The potential and benefits of automating workflows
-- How to explore datasets using powerfull python libraries

-### Practice:
-- Using other peoples code
-- Reading and analyze other people's code
-- Doing simple data analysis and plotting operations with pandas and matplotli

-## Day 3
-### Learning objectives
-### Understand
-- Social coding and version control
-- Overview of git and git hosting platforms
-- The role of unit testing and test driven development

-### Practice
-- Contributing to code using git and github
-- Learning how to do commits and what they mean
-- Pushing changes to a remote repository